JosielSantos/nvda-json/readme.md

 My name is Josiel, My mother is Maria and my favorite programming language is PHP
 ```

+### Using autocomplete

+On expression edit field:

+* Press ctrl+enter to execute / save a query
+* Type part of expression
+* Use up / down arrow to access the suggestions list

+In the suggestions list:

+* Press enter to fill the edit field with the complete expression and execute it
+* Press backspace to delete the last character in the edit field and move focus back to it
+* Press delete to remove the saved expression

 ## Features (implemented and future)

 * [x] Parsing JSON from clipboard